This post may contain affiliate links. Please read our disclosure policy.

 How To Make An Apple Dutch Baby

-These step-by-step photos and instructions help you visualize how to make a single serving Apple Dutch Baby.
-See the recipe below for ingredient amounts and full recipe instructions.
+Follow these step-by-step instructions to make a single serve Apple Dutch Baby.
+See the recipe card below for exact measurements.

 a small cast iron skillet with butter in the center.